modelfoxdotdev/modelfox/README.md

 ## Contributing

-This repository is one big Cargo workspace, and does not require anything other than the stable Rust toolchain to get started with.
+This repository is a Cargo workspace, and does not require anything other than the latest stable Rust toolchain to get started with.

 1. Install [Rust](rust-lang.org) on Linux, macOS, or Windows.
 2. Clone this repo and `cd` into it.